AboutHigh ResLow Res

 An author, editor, and educator, Susan DeFreitas’s fiction, nonfiction, and poetry has appeared in the Utne Reader, The Nervous Breakdown, Story Magazine, Southwestern American Literature, and Weber—The Contemporary West, along with more than twenty other journals and anthologies.
 She is the author of the novel Hot Season (Harvard Square Editions, 2016) which won the 2017 Gold IPPY Award for Best Fiction of the Mountain West, and the chapbook Pyrophitic (ELJ Publications, 2014).
 In 2014, her work was nominated for a Best of the Net award.

 A graduate of Prescott College, DeFreitas has a background in marketing and publicity for green businesses, and from 2009 to 2012, she covered green technology for Earthtechling.
 Her creative work reflects on and incorporates themes related to the environment, sustainability, and the natural world.

-Elderly immigrants like my paternal grandparents, who moved to the US in the early eighties, are the ultimate storytellers, as far as I’m concerned–because as time moves on, stories are the only places where their homeland still exists.
+Elderly immigrants like my Guyanese grandparents, who moved to the US in the late seventies, are the ultimate storytellers, as far as I’m concerned, because as time moves on, story is the only place where their homeland still exists.

-When I moved to the Southwest for college, I fell in love with the Arizona high country—the moods of the land, the seasons, the mountains, the history, the people—and to this day, this part of the world remains one of the strongest influences on my fiction.
+In college, I fell in love with the Arizona high country—the moods of the land, the seasons, the mountains, the history, the people—and to this day, this part of the world remains one of the strongest influences on my fiction.
 This was also the place where, in the late nineties, I met and joined a group of circus performers, with whom I traveled the country on a gypsy school bus and saw many unlikely things.